adica/aws.lambda/README.md

 ## How to use AWS lambda

- AWS gives us simple function signature with 3 parameters that looks like that:
+ AWS gives us simple function signature with 3 parameters that look like that:

  ```javascript
  exports.handler = (event, context, callback) => {